mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 - [Manifest: identity, appearance, and iconography](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Manifest_file)

   - : A PWA requires a manifest, which is a JSON file that describes the name, icon, description, and other definitions of how the application works within the operating system on which the PWA is installed.
 We will create a manifest file that defines the appearance of the application when installed, including which icons should be used depending on the user's device, and parameters for the application viewport.
+We also look at debuggin the manifest file with browser developer tools.

 - [Service worker](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Service_worker)